Mike Bassett: England Manager: Plot

-It is later seen in a series of newspaper articles that England advanced to the knock-out stages, where they beat Romania and France, with Rufus Smalls breaking his goal drought and scoring a hat-trick against Romania to become England's top goalscorer, with 52 international goals.
+It is later seen in a series of newspaper articles that England advanced to the knockout stages, where Smalls ended his goal drought by scoring a hat-trick against Romania and two more goals against France.
 They eventually lost to host nation Brazil in the semi-finals.
-Tommo Thompson is also seen briefly working as a binman following his statement during the final press conference.
+Tommo is also seen briefly working as a bin man following his statement during the final press conference.
 On their plane journey back to Britain, Bashir says to Bassett that England had equalled their best performance since they won in 1966 (in 1990, England finished fourth).
 Bassett replies that he is ready to move aside and let somebody else take the job.
 As the plane doors open at the airport, the team depart to a cheering crowd, where a surprised but happy Bassett confirms to the waiting press that he will remain as manager.